 Acquaintances are the hosts: If the gathering is being thrown by someone you don’t know as well, definitely make them aware of your allergies.
 However, when it’s a party with finger foods as opposed to a sit-down meal, sometimes it’s not worth the effort of trying to explain to the uninitiated how to read “may contain” warnings on food packages, take cross-contact kitchen precautions, etc. By sending an email that explains your severe allergies, in most cases you will at least significantly reduce the chances the hosts will serve up exposure risks, such as the bowls of nuts or cheese-based dips and skewers.

 Drinking: It’s not advisable to drink too much, especially with food allergies.
 If you do, you may make a bad decision, such as eating something you shouldn’t or (looking at you single people) kissing someone who just ate your allergen.
 We get a lot of readers’ questions on allergens in alcohol and how to kiss safely.
-See Dr. Hemant Sharma’s advice on kissing with severe food allergies and Dr. Scott Sicherer’s view of whether alcohol worsens reactions to food.
+See our guide on how to socialize safely when there’s alcohol involved, Dr. Hemant Sharma’s advice on kissing with severe food allergies, and Dr. Scott Sicherer’s view of whether alcohol worsens reactions to food.

-Be the Host: A last great suggestion – throw that party yourself!
+Be the Host: A last great suggestion – throw that gathering yourself!
 There’s no need to be daunted.
 Allergic Living’s recipe section is filled with delicious allergy-friendly appetizers, mains, sides and dessert ideas.
-For a last-minute get-together, look no farther than the “Perfect Party Bites” feature in the new Allergic Living Winter magazine, including an allergy-friendly charcuterie board.
+For a last-minute get-together, look no farther than the Party Food list in our recipe section, including an allergy-friendly charcuterie board.
 Just so you can do simple, safe – and on-trend.